VazkiiMods/Patchouli/web/docs/upgrading/upgrade-guide-120.md

 In the future, we may investigate two further simplifications:

-1. Somehow making books completely clientsided, so that nothing needs to be put in `/data/`
+1. Somehow making books completely clientsided, so that nothing needs to be put in `/data/`.
+This has some difficulties as some data (such as which creative tab a book goes in) needs to be known on startup before resources are fully loaded.
-2. Removing the external folder and requiring resource pack usage for everything.
+2. Removing the external folder and requiring resource pack usage for all usecases.
 This requires the previous point to be done first.